polyformproject/polyform-licenses/polyform.md

 In order to get any license under these terms, you must agree to them.
 These terms are both obligations under your agreement and conditions to all the licenses granted to you for the software under these terms.
 The licensor may not end your agreement, or revoke any licenses granted under it, except per [Violations](#violations) and [Patent Defense](#patent-defense).

+## No Liability

+***As far as the law allows, the software comes as is, without any warranty or condition, and the licensor will not be liable to you for any damages arising out of these terms or the use or nature of the software, under any kind of legal claim.***

 ## Copyright License

 The licensor grants you a copyright license for the software to do everything you might do with the software that would otherwise infringe the licensor's copyright in it, for any permitted purpose.
 However, you may not distribute the software, or make changes or new works based on the software, unless these terms grant you an additional license to do so.